InsureMO/rainbow-o23/o23-n99/README.md

 `string`, system code is used to look up the corresponding configuration information when executing the fetch step, as follows:

 - `endpoints.{system}.global.headers`: request headers for all endpoints of the system,
-- `endpoints.{system}.global.timeout`: request timeout for all endpoints of the system.
+- `endpoints.{system}.global.timeout`: request timeout for all endpoints of the system, in seconds.

 ### `endpoint`